7 Alternatives to U–Haul Cargo Trailers

 If you live in a large area like New York City, you could take advantage of full service storage.
 Because of the convenience, this new type of storage is quickly turning into a top option in these cities.

-With full service storage you would call a company like Closetbox to pick up your packed boxes from your home.
-Then they pick up your boxes and store them for you until you need them again.
+With full service storage you would call a company like MakeSpace to pick up your packed boxes from your home.
+They will then store them for you until you need them again.

 These companies are only an option for local storage; so you won't be able to use them for a long distance relocation scenario.
 Still, you might find full service storage to be more convenient than traditional self storage.